Theogony: The first gods

 The world began with the spontaneous generation of four beings: first arose Chaos (Chasm); then came Gaia (Earth), "the ever-sure foundation of all"; "dim" Tartarus, in the depths of the Earth; and Eros (Desire) "fairest among the deathless gods".

 From Chaos came Erebus (Darkness) and Nyx (Night).
 And Nyx "from union in love" with Erebus produced Aether (Brightness) and Hemera (Day).
 From Gaia came Uranus (Sky), the Ourea (Mountains), and Pontus (Sea).

 Children of Gaia and Uranus

 Uranus mated with Gaia, and she gave birth to the twelve Titans: Oceanus, Coeus, Crius, Hyperion, Iapetus, Theia, Rhea, Themis, Mnemosyne, Phoebe, Tethys and Cronus; the Cyclopes: Brontes, Steropes and Arges; and the Hecatoncheires ("Hundred-Handers"): Cottus, Briareos, and Gyges.

 Children of Gaia and Uranus' blood, and Uranus' genitals

-When Cronus castrated Uranus, from Uranus' blood which splattered onto the earth, came the Erinyes (Furies), the Giants, and the Meliai.
+When Cronus castrated Uranus, from Uranus' blood which splattered onto the earth, came the Erinyes (Furies), the Giants, and the Meliai (the nymphs of the ash tree).
 Cronus threw the severed genitals into the sea, around which foam developed and transformed into the goddess Aphrodite.